-Examples of Middle to High School Transition Programs
+Resources for Middle to High School Transition

-Program Description, May, 2013.
+Resource Brief, October, 2013.

 Jeaneen Erickson, Reece L. Peterson, & Paige Lembeck, University of Nebraska-Lincoln.

 Middle to high school transition applies typically to eighth graders who would be transitioning to a high school, as well as ninth grade students who have recently been enrolled in a high school.
 While evidence suggests that providing a variety of supports to all students making that transition is valuable, it may be especially important to provide even more intense supports to those students who are at higher risk levels of dropping out.
 A variety of risk calculators addressed elsewhere may be used to assess the risk level of specific students.